PMacDaSci/r-intro-tidyverse/index.md

 After this course you should be able to:

 * Import data and plot graphs with ggplot2
-* Install and use R packages
 * Create a documented and reproducible piece of R code

 ## Topics Covered

 ### Week 1
-- Creating bar plots, density plots, box pots, vioin plots
+- Creating bar plots, density plots, box pots, violin plots

 ### Week 2
 - Creating volcano plots